rex-enigma/data_structures_and_algorithms_in_dart/lib/linked_list/linked_list.md

 #### common operation are:
 - ##### Adding values to a list
-  1. push -> adds a value at the front of the list.
+  1. push -> adds a value at the front of the linked list.
-  2. append -> adds a value at the end of the list.
+  2. append -> adds a value at the end of the linked list.
-  3. insertAfter -> adds a value after a particular node in the list.
+  3. insertAfter -> adds a value after a particular node in the linked list.

 - ##### Removing values from a list
-  1. xzz
+  1. pop -> removes and returns the value at the front of the linked list.
+  2. removeLast -> removes and returns the value at the end of the linked list.
+  3. removeAfter -> removes and returns the value after a particular node in the linked list.